Wiktoria-Okla/BEE2041_EmpiricalProject/README.txt

 and do not include sprint races, hence there is a discrepancy between the final points in this project and the official Formula 1 tables.

+Please note the last time the webscraping function was tested was on: 23/04/2024.
+There is a possibility that the html addresses have been modified since.

 ## Repository overview
 This repository is structured as follows: